MichaelCurrin/jekyll-bootstrap-quickstart/README.md

 # Jekyll Bootstrap Quickstart 🧪 🥾 🚀
-> Starter template for using Jekyll 4 and the Bootstrap gem - with GitHub Actions
+> Starter template for using Jekyll 4 and the Bootstrap gem

 <!-- Badges generated with https://github.com/MichaelCurrin/badge-generator -->